 (*the foreign staff shall provide relevant documents to verify above qualification.
 However, in case a foreign national will work in Taiwan less than 3 months, above documents are no need to be provided.)

-After obtained work permit from the related authority, the foreign staff needs to apply for Alien Resident Certificate (ARC) as well, this ARC also contains the foreign staff’s local tax identification number for tax filing purpose.
+After obtaining work permit from the related authority, the foreign staff needs to apply for Alien Resident Certificate (ARC) as well, this ARC also contains the foreign staff’s local tax identification number for tax filing purpose.

-In addition to Taiwan’s domestic arrangements that provide relief from international double taxation, Taiwan has entered into double taxation treaties with 32 countries/territories to prevent double taxation and allow cooperation between Taiwan and overseas tax authorities in enforcing their respective tax laws.
+In addition to Taiwan’s domestic arrangements that provide relief from international double taxation, Taiwan has entered into double taxation treaties with 32 countries/jurisdictions to prevent double taxation and allow cooperation between Taiwan and overseas tax authorities in enforcing their respective tax laws.
 The qualifying expatriate is required to submit the supporting documents at the time of filing the annual income tax return.

-There is the potential that a permanent establishment could be created as a result of extended business travel, but this would be dependent on the type of services performed and the level of authority the employee has.
+Permanent establishment could be created as a result of extended business travel, but this would be dependent on the type of services performed and the level of authority the employee has.

 Business tax, in the form of gross business receipts tax (GBRT) and value-added tax (VAT), is imposed on the importation of goods into Taiwan and the sale of goods and services within Taiwan.
 The current rate for GBRT and VAT is 5 percent.
 In certain circumstances, the rates may be reduced to 2 percent or 0 percent.
 Other indirect taxes include customs duty, stamp duty, and land tax.